tokyo-ios-meetup/PresentationSlides/slides.md

 ![inline](logo.png)

-11:15 am - 11:45 am: Rebouh Aymen will present 'Make Your App Content Searchable in Your Device with Core Spotlight'
+11:15 am - 11:40 am: JPMartha will present on "Getting Started The Swift Package Manager".

-11:45 am - 12:15 pm: Michael J Petrie will present "What I've learnt from building a Generative Music and Audio Engine"
+11:40 am - 12:05 pm: Derek Lee will present on "Common Challenges and Best Practices for Test-Driven Development on iOS".

+12:05 pm - 12:40 pm: Nick Gresham will present on "Everything You Always Wanted to Know about ResearchKit But Were Afraid to Ask".

-12:15 pm - 1:00 pm: Discussion
+12:40 pm - 1:00 pm: Discussion.

 ---

-# May 2016 Tokyo iOS Meetup
+# June 2016 Tokyo iOS Meetup

 ---